DarkFlippers/unleashed-firmware/documentation/AppManifests.md

     - **name**: name of library's folder.
 Required.
     - **fap_include_paths**: list of library's relative paths to add to parent fap's include path list.
 Default value is `["."]` meaning  library's source root.
     - **sources**: list of filename masks to be used for gathering include files for this library.
+Paths are relative to library's source root.
 Default value is `["*.c*"]`.
     - **cflags**: list of additional compiler flags to be used for building this library.
 Default value is `[]`.
     - **cdefines**: list of additional preprocessor definitions to be used for building this library.
 Default value is `[]`.
     - **cincludes**: list of additional include paths to be used for building this library.
+Paths are relative to application's root.
 Can be used for providing external search paths for this library's code - for configuration headers.
 Default value is `[]`.

 Example for building an app with a private library: